InLexIA, the AI translation solution for Ibexa DXP

 For editors

-There's no need for a separate interface: translation options can be accessed directly from the content management screens.
+There's no need for a separate interface: translation options can be accessed directly from the content management screens on the home page of each site.

-• Choose the languages into which they wish to translate (or not) content
+• Choose the languages into which they wish to translate (or not) the site

 Thanks to its ease of use, no technical skills are required to trigger a translation.